 Chemicals.
-How I wish I could restart my brain and make it blissfully unaware of them all around me – All the time.
+How I wish I could restart my brain and make it blissfully unaware of them all around me.

 But I can’t.
 And I don’t want my family and loved ones (or me…) to be a part of the frightening and rising number of cancer sufferers of the modern world.
 So I do my best to stay away from the nasty ones by buying organic food and organic skin care and organic everything.